michaelbeaumont/dht-sensor/README.md

 - `Delay`-implementing type, for example Cortex-M microcontrollers typically use the `SysTick`.
 - `InputOutputPin`-implementing type, for example an `Output<OpenDrain>` from `stm32f0xx_hal`.
+  - Note that you'll almost certainly need to configure your pin as open drain.
+See [#23](https://github.com/michaelbeaumont/dht-sensor/issues/23) for some discussion.

 See the [stm32f042 example](examples/stm32f042.rs) for a commented example of how to use the library.